peppedilillo/hbstools/README.md

 2. `cd /path_to/demodataset`
 3. `mercury search .`

 This supposing you installed `hbstools` with Anaconda.
-If you didn't, go to your virtual environment's bin directory and activate it with `source activate`.
+If you didn't, go to your virtual environment's bin directory and call `source activate` to activate it.